hep-gc/cloud-scheduler/README.md

 # Cloud Scheduler 0.5 README

 ## Introduction
-The cloud scheduler: a cloud-enabled distributed resource manager.
+Cloud Scheduler: Automatically boot VMs for your HTC jobs

-The cloud scheduler manages virtual machines on clouds configured with Nimbus, OpenNebula, Eucalyptus or EC2 interfaces to create an environment for batch job execution.
-Users submit their jobs to a batch job queue like Condor, Sun Grid Engine, or Platform LSF, and Cloud Scheduler boots VMs to suit those jobs, creating a malleable, virtual environment for efficient job execution.
+Cloud Scheduler manages virtual machines on clouds configured with Nimbus, Eucalyptus, or Amazon EC2 to create an environment for HTC batch job execution.
+Users submit their jobs to a Condor job queue, and Cloud Scheduler boots VMs to suit those jobs, creating a malleable environment for efficient job execution and resource utilization.

-For more documentation on the cloud scheduler, please refer to the following pages:
+For more documentation on Cloud Scheduler, please refer to:

 -  [Cloud Scheduler Wiki](http://wiki.github.com/hep-gc/cloud-scheduler)
 -  [Cloud Scheduler Homepage](http://cloudscheduler.org)